wfinsinger/tapas/README.md

 #> [1] "No slumps detected; the age scale is continuous."
 ```

-With these settings, the results obtained using *R-PaleoAnomalies*
+With these settings, the results obtained using *tapas* strikingly
-strikingly resemble those obtained by [Higuera et
+resemble those obtained by [Higuera et
 al. (2009)](https://doi.org/10.1890/07-2019.1) with *CharAnalysis*:

 ![Code Lake: peak-detection